RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

 </p>
 </details>

 I would say phase 3, Penalty for hard customers, is the real heart of this algorithm.
 I already mentioned the penalty before, but here I am going to explain how it works.
-If we were not able to insert or squeeze our CEP we increase its penalty for being a hard customer to insert.
+If I was not able to insert or squeeze our CEP I increase its penalty for being a hard customer to insert.
 All customers start with a penalty of 1.
-Let's assume we were not able to insert customer 1, so we increase the penalty of customer 1 by one(  CustPen[1] = 2)
+Let's assume I was not able to insert customer 1, so I increase the penalty of customer 1 by one(  CustPen[1] = 2)

 Now comes the beauty.
-After giving the CEP a penalty we are going to try to insert it in all possible places.
-We know all places will be infeasible because of the insertion phase.
-To make it feasible again we may remove up to three customers in the infeasible vehicle.
-Which customers we remove depends on the sum of the penalties  of the removed customers.
-We want to find the spot where we can insert the CEP and make it feasible again by removing the customers with the lowest sum of their penalties.
+After giving the CEP a penalty, I am going to try to insert it in all possible places.
+I want to find the spot where I can insert the CEP and make it feasible again by removing the customers with the lowest sum of their penalties.
 It is also possible to remove the CEP itself.

-We add the removed customers back the the ejection pool (EP) and go back to the insertion phase.
+The removed customers are added to the EP and I go back to the insertion phase.

 This phase feels like a hybrid between machine learning and heuristics.
-After running this algorithm for a while the customers which are hard to insert (for example with a tight time window, or the ones who are far away or with a high demand), probably get a high penalty value.
-We will leave those customers inside the solution and build the solution around them.
+After running this algorithm for a while, the customers which are hard to insert probably get a high penalty value.
+You will leave those customers inside the solution and build the solution around them.

 My comments for this part of the code are that it is challenging to understand what I did.
 There are so many if statements, so the risk that a warp is cut in half, or even worse is significantly.
-Also this code was very error prone, I've spend whole nights fixing bugs in this part.
+Also, this code was very error prone, I've spent whole nights fixing bugs in this part.

-This was my short explanation of how I used my GPU to parallalize this algorithm.
-I got very lucky with breaking one of the best known solution, because I didn't come up with a new algorithm.
+This was my explanation of the algorithm and how I used my GPU.
+I got very lucky with breaking one of the best-known solutions, because I didn't come up with a new algorithm.
 I might have gotten it because I had to make my algorithm based on a paper and maybe I implemented some parts different then how they did it.
 I will never know, because for a lot of papers they do not publish any source code.
 Maybe I found it because I solved 100 solution at the same time and was lucky with one of the random seeds.
-I remember it took about 2 hours to find the new best known solution, so maybe it would take the CPU to long to find it.
+I remember it took about 2 hours to find the new best-known solution, so maybe it would take the CPU to long to find it.
 In the end it does not matter, because it is my name which is shown on the website :).

 Post master thesis

 In hindsight I am really happy I did this master thesis.
-My code might be horrible, but I have learned a lot about memory management, multi threaded programms and vehicle routing problems.
-Because of those skill I landed a job at Ortec B.V..
+My code might be horrible, but I have learned a lot about memory management, multi-threaded programs and algorithms for vehicle routing problems.
+Because of those skill I landed a job at ORTEC .
 At ORTEC I helped developing their vehicle routing solution (https://ortec.com/en/business-areas/routing-loading).
 The big difference with my toy project is that we actually solve vehicle routing problems for real clients.
-And those clients have do not only have demand and time windows, but many more constraints to take into account.
-At this job I learned to program properly in c++.
+And those clients do not only have demand and time windows, but many more constraints to take into account.
+At this job I learned programming properly in c++.

-For anyone we has interest doing a similar project as I did I have some advice:
+For anyone who has interest doing a similar project as I did, I have some advice:
 * Try to parallize only parts of the algoritm.
 In my case it would probably have been easier if I first implemented it on the CPU and then implement the parts which are slow on the GPU.
 * Use functions (Don't repeat yourself!)
-* In the end you have to start somewhere, so just do it and have fun!
+* In the end you must start somewhere, just do it and have fun!

 Thanks for reading my blog!!